Check Your Eligibility for Self-Sponsorship and Get Your Assessment Done here

 To switch from a Student visa to a Global Talent visa, you must be in the UK and:

-• Have won an eligible award or gained endorsement from an endorsing body as a leader or potential leader in academia or research, arts and culture, or digital technology, and
+• Have won an eligible award or gained Global Talent Visa Endorsement from an endorsing body as a leader or potential leader in academia or research, arts and culture, or digital technology, and

 • Have completed the course you were sponsored to study or studied for a PhD for a period of at least 24 months.